 At the end of the accounting period the balances relating to inventory, accounts receivable (amounts owed by customers), petty cash, prepaid insurance wages payable, and equipment are transferred back to their respective head office accounts with the following journal.

-First it is necessary to calculate a number of the trading and profit and loss account entries using information from the branch account above.
+Firstly it is necessary to calculate a number of the trading and profit and loss account entries using information from the branch account above.

-Our cash to accruals conversion post is a useful reference in respect of the formulas used.
+Additionally our cash to accruals conversion post is a useful reference in respect of the formulas used.

 The amount sold to customers on credit terms is calculated as follows.